Don’t Fall for This Viral Facebook Privacy Hoax

 - Suspicious links: Always hover over a link to see where it leads before clicking.
 If you don’t recognize the destination or if it seems unrelated, it might be a scam.
 You can also (very carefully) copy the link and paste it into a link checker such as URLScan to see what’s at the link without actually going to it.

-- Disabled comments: If a post is genuinely trying to find information, and not a hoax, the person who posted will most likely leave the comments open.
-A post that asks you to take some kind of action but has disabled comments is suspicious.
+- Disabled comments: A post that asks you to take some kind of action but has disabled comments is suspicious.

-- Copied and pasted caption: How can you tell if a post has been copied from another post?
-Highlight a chunk of the post text and paste it into the Facebook search bar.
+- Copied and pasted caption: Highlight a chunk of the post text and paste it into the Facebook search bar.
 If you see any posts with identical or near-identical text, you can be confident it’s a hoax.

 - There’s a red siren or pin emoji: Although not always the case, red emojis like the siren 🚨 or the pin 📍 are often used in posts that turn out to be hoaxes.